Nagaraj-U/Tensorflow-Quizzler/README.md

 goal : Serving MNIST digit classification model to website through Tensorflow.js

-This repository has following stages:
+This Project has following stages:

 1. Training MNSIT dataset to classify handwritten digits using Tensorflow using Multi layer perceptron.
 2. Saving and loading trained model.